baudvix/qtile/docs/manual/install/arch.rst

    sudo pacman -U <packagename>

-Qtile should now be installed on your ArchLinux system.
-Please refer to the `configuration`  documentation to see how to configure your installation for first use.
+Qtile should now be installed on your Arch Linux system.
+Please refer to the :doc:`/manual/config/index` documentation to see how to configure your installation for first use.